ProofSuite/tokensale-dashboard/README.md

 ## Installing Angular Cli

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.5.

 In order to run, compile, and deploy test servers, we strongly recommend using the angular cli application.
 Once Node is installed, getting set up with the angular CLI is easy.

+After getting the newest version of node simply run the following command:

+`npm install @angular/cli`

 **Starting your Servers**